wiseman/mavelous/README.md

     GUIDED> module load mmap
     ```

-A web browser will open showing you the Mavelous interface.
+A web browser will open showing you the Mavelous interface, or you can point a browser to http://localhost:9999